Shopify/mybench/_sources/detailed-design-doc.rst.txt

 values collected through the benchmark should be visualized in a standardized manner such that results from different benchmarks can be more easily compared.
-The benchmark tool should thus provide a standard set of visualization and analysis tool to speed up the interpretation of the benchmark results.
+The benchmark tool should thus provide a standard set of visualization and analysis tools to speed up the interpretation of the benchmark results.

 While a number of database benchmark tools such as sysbench [SYSBENCH01]_, benchbase [BENCHBASE01]_, and linkbench [LINKBENCH01]_, none of these tools